thalpius/Microsoft-Defender-for-Identity-Configuration-Checker/README.md

 If the items on the dashboard look happy and not greyed-out, the item is configured correctly.
 If the item does not look happy and is greyed-out, use the menu on the left to see what is not configured corectly.

+Tip: Use the top panel to drag the window.

 # Screenshots

 Using the dashboard makes it easy to see if Microsoft Defender for Identity is configured correctly: